anjukan/anjukan.github.io/_posts/2019-09-15-Climate-Justice-and-the-Leap-Frog.markdown

 <div style="text-align: justify">

-<p> <b>Those who contributed the least to climate change will be the most impacted by the consequences of climate change</b>.
+<p> <strong>Those who contributed the least to climate change will be the most impacted by the consequences of climate change</strong>.
 Research going back to 2011 highlighted
 this (see first figure below) with scientists from Mcgill University developing the Climate Demography Vulnerability Index which takes into account how regional climate will change but also local population demographic changes.
 High vulnerability is predicted for regions where a decline in climate conditions currently supporting high population density is combined with rapid population growth (Samson et al., 2011).
 Highly vulnerable areas include Central and South America, the Middle East, Eastern and Southern Africa and parts of Asia.
-Contrast this with the lower figure of Figure 1 illustrating the CO<sub>2</sub> emissions per capita for these nations.
+Contrast this with the lower figure illustrating the CO<sub>2</sub> emissions per capita for these nations.
 The blue, less polluting regions in this map are the same red regions in the vulnerability map.
 The contrast is even more drastic when considering cumulative emissions over time (second figure below) with the vulnerable regions representing just a small fraction of cumulative emissions compared to North America and Europe.
 These vulnerable regions are made up of the poorer countries of the world who